anton-dergunov/anton-dergunov.github.io/_posts/2024-07-15-maximal-marginal-relevance.md

 ]
 ```

-Please see the complete dataset and the source code for this article in the [Jupyter Notebook](https://github.com/anton-dergunov/ml-playground/blob/master/techniques/maximal_marginal_relevance.ipynb).
+You can find the complete dataset and source code for this article in the [Jupyter Notebook](https://github.com/anton-dergunov/ml-playground/blob/master/techniques/maximal_marginal_relevance.ipynb).

-One way to approach this problem is to use a [similarity measure](https://en.wikipedia.org/wiki/Similarity_measure) between a query and an document, and then just rank the documents according to this score.

-A popular measure to use is [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) for the [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) of the documents and the query.
-So the algorithm will look like this:
+To approach this problem, one method is to use a [similarity measure](https://en.wikipedia.org/wiki/Similarity_measure) to rank documents by their relevance to a query.
+A common measure is [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) applied to [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) of the documents and the query.
+The algorithm follows these steps:

 1. Create word embedding representation of the documents and the query.
 2. Compute cosine similarity between the representations of the query and each document.
-3. Select `N` documents that are most similar to the query.
+3. Select `N` documents most similar to the query.

-We can use [transformers](https://huggingface.co/docs/transformers/en/index) library to leverage a pretrained language model (such as the classic `bert-base-uncased`) to generate text embeddings:
+We can use the [transformers](https://huggingface.co/docs/transformers/en/index) library to leverage a pretrained language model (such as the classic `bert-base-uncased`) to generate text embeddings:

 ```python
 from transformers import AutoTokenizer, AutoModel